olm3ca/Pixel-Slate/README.md

 ## Part 3: Linux and Audio
 <img align="right" img src="aplay.png" width="350">
 Install the distro of your choice but note: by default audio will not work on mainline kernels.
-By installing a custom ChromeOS kernel and copying topology and firmware files using the helpful [Eupnea](https://eupnea-linux.github.io/) Project's audio script, the speakers and microphone now work.
+By installing a custom ChromeOS kernel and copying topology and firmware files using the helpful developer [WeirdTreeThing's](https://github.com/WeirdTreeThing/chromebook-linux-audio) audio script, the speakers and microphone now work.

 #### Custom Kernel install
 For best results, use this on Fedora or RisiOS.
 To build your own, follow the [Create your own custom kernel guide.](https://github.com/olm3ca/Pixel-Slate/blob/main/Create%20your%20own%20custom%20kernel.md)